mcaliman/mcaliman.github.io/_posts/en/java/2014-09-18-java-concat-pdf-with-itext-in-java.md

 }
 ```

-in fact the `reader` extracts the pages of the document, one by one, and then adds them to the `copy` object.
+In fact the `reader` extracts the pages of the document, one by one, and then adds them to the `copy` object.